 In 2021, Nuit Blanche Paris falls on Saturday, October 2nd starting at around 6:00 pm or nightfall.

-- Where: Hundreds of locations around Paris.
-An updated official program in English should be available soon at the Paris Tourist Office website; in the meantime, scour the main details below for an overview of what to expect this year.
+- Where: Dozens of locations around Paris.
+An updated program in English is available; in the meantime, scour the main details below for an overview of what to expect this year.

 - Transportation: All lines of the Paris Metro will remain open until around 2:00 am as usual, while Line 1 will stay open until 5:30 am for the occasion of Nuit Blanche.
 Travelers can ride free between 2:15 am and 5:30 am on that line.
 Several night buses will also operate throughout the early morning; see this page at the RATP (Paris Transport Authority) for more information.

 How to Make the Most of Nuit Blanche?

 While everyone has their own approach and you should go with your gut as well, here are a few key tips to ensure your sleepless night goes without a hitch.